jadenpxrk/Chess-Engine/README.md

 ## About

-A chess engine based on the Negamax algorithm with up to 10th depth game analysis.
+A chess engine based on the Negamax algorithm with an estimated elo of 1500 - 1600.
 The GUI includes undoing moves, flipping and resetting the board, under promotions, and custom board positions and evaluation times.

 ## Libraries and Tools Used